 The following are the primary structures we use to manage and embed accountability for sustainability within Ford.

-- Board and Executive-Level Responsibility: Ford’s governance of sustainability issues builds on a strong foundation of Board of Director and senior management accountability for the Company’s environmental, social and economic performance.
+Board and Executive-Level Responsibility: Ford’s governance of sustainability issues builds on a strong foundation of Board of Director and senior management accountability for the Company’s environmental, social and economic performance.
 At the Board level, the Sustainability Committee has primary responsibility for reviewing strategic sustainability issues, though some of those issues are also addressed in other committees and by the Board as a whole.
-Within management, the Vice President of Sustainability, Environment and Safety Engineering has primary responsibility for sustainability issues and oversees the Sustainable Business Strategies, Environmental Policy, Environmental Quality, Vehicle Environmental, and Safety groups, as well as having dotted-line oversight over the Sustainable Mobility Technology group (which is formally part of the Product Development function).
+Within management, the Vice President of Sustainability, Environment and Safety Engineering has primary responsibility for sustainability issues and oversees the Sustainability & Vehicle Environmental Matters group, the Environmental Quality Office, the Vehicle Homologation & Compliance group and the Automotive Safety Office, as well as having dotted-line oversight over the Sustainable Mobility Technology group (which is formally part of the Product Development function).

-- Dedicated Sustainability Function: Ford’s Sustainability & Vehicle Environmental Matters office coordinates corporate-wide sustainability strategy and activities, including leading the Company’s corporate-level sustainability reporting and stakeholder engagement and integrating sustainability throughout the Company.
+Dedicated Sustainability Function: Ford’s Sustainability & Vehicle Environmental Matters group coordinates corporate-wide sustainability strategy and activities, including leading the Company’s corporate-level sustainability reporting and stakeholder engagement and integrating sustainability throughout the Company.

 We believe that integrating sustainability considerations into our existing systems and processes – rather than creating new systems and processes – is the most effective way to embed sustainability into our business.
 The following are some examples of how we are doing this.

-- Business Plan Review: Sustainability issues are a formal part of Ford’s weekly Business Plan Review (BPR) meetings, one of the key management processes used within the Company.
-At these regular, frequent meetings, convened by Ford’s CEO, members of the Company’s top leadership team review sales, financial, manufacturing and other information to manage global operations and identify issues that are critical to the future of the Company.
+Business Plan Review: Sustainability issues are a formal part of Ford’s weekly Business Plan Review (BPR) meetings, one of the key management processes used within the Company.
+At these regular, frequent meetings, convened by Ford’s CEO (and now by Ford’s COO), members of the Company’s top leadership team review sales, financial, manufacturing and other information to manage global operations and identify issues that are critical to the future of the Company.
 Each unit also provides an update on performance relative to their individual scorecards.
 To manage corporate-wide sustainability metrics, Ford has developed a sustainability scorecard, which is reviewed alongside other units’ scorecards at the BPR meetings.
 Also, functions including Manufacturing, Product Development and Purchasing have integral sustainability-specific indicators in their overall performance scorecards.

-- Special Attention Review and Automotive Strategy Meetings: Ford’s CEO also convenes regular Special Attention Review and Automotive Strategy meetings to look in depth at issues identified as potential concerns on any unit’s scorecard.
-Sustainability issues have been covered at these meetings, including, in 2011, an energy and environment update, the paint and emission control system, urbanization, vehicle electrification and hydrogen.
+Special Attention Review and Automotive Strategy Meetings: Ford’s CEO and COO also convene regular Special Attention Review and Automotive Strategy meetings to look in depth at issues identified as potential concerns on any unit’s scorecard.

-- Corporate Policy Letters and Directives: Ford maintains a comprehensive set of Policy Letters, Directives and other corporate standards that govern all Company activities.
-Several of these relate to aspects of sustainability.
-For example, in 2003 Ford adopted a Code of Basic Working Conditions, the implementation of which is supported by a robust assessment and training process.
-The Code of Basic Working Conditions was updated in 2006, and in 2007 it was approved and formally adopted as a corporate Policy Letter 24.
-In early 2012 Policy Letter 24 was revised again, and the title was changed to the Code of Human Rights, Basic Working Conditions and Corporate Responsibility.
+Corporate Policy Letters and Directives: Ford maintains a comprehensive set of Policy Letters, Directives and other corporate standards that govern all Company activities.
+Several of these relate to aspects of sustainability, including, for example, Policy Letter 24, the Code of Human Rights, Basic Working Conditions and Corporate Responsibility.